cybergis/cybergis-compute-core/docs/improvements.md

 - port src/lib/python to javascript using the newly released javascript globus sdk
     - would be able to remove pythonutil and simplify things
 - get to all the TODOs
-- remove all unneeded packages/functions/code
+- remove all unneeded ~~packages~~/functions/code
 - figure out the purpose of the redis store and possibly archive it
 - get rid of the code that just read files -- encapsulate in a class?
 - declutter server.ts
     - implement the unimplemented server.ts things?
+- do full null checking & revamp types accordingly
+- full commenting & documentation revamp
+- build a rigorous test suite